 Ensure that your device is connected to the network by selecting “United_Wi-Fi” from the list of available wireless networks on your device.
 Once connected, launch the United app.

-No, you will need to download the United app prior to boarding the flight.
-It is available from the App Store (Apple), Google Play (Android), the Windows Store (Windows) and Amazon Appstore (Kindle).
+No, you’ll need to download the United app prior to boarding your flight.
+The app is available from the Apple App Store, Google Play Store, the Windows Store and Amazon Appstore.

-Yes, you can access your corporate network if you have access to a VPN client and a firewall.
-However, we cannot guarantee that the VPN will not be dropped if there are brief, intermittent losses in connectivity.
+Yes, you can access a virtual private network (VPN) while connected to United Wi-Fi if you purchase access.
+However, we cannot guarantee that the VPN won’t be dropped if there are brief, intermittent losses in connectivity.
 As with any wireless communication, VPNs are not inherently secure.
 Therefore, United recommends that you take appropriate measures to ensure the security of your wireless connections.

 On most aircraft equipped with United Wi-Fi, pricing for internet access is determined and charged by flight segment (from takeoff to landing).
-If you purchase internet access, you will be able to use internet for the entire time that use of personal electronic devices is permitted during the flight, as long as there’s a satellite connection.
+If you purchase internet access, you’ll be able to use internet for the entire time that use of personal electronic devices is permitted during the flight as long as there’s a satellite connection.

-United does not allow customers to access certain websites that may be inappropriate or unsuitable for inflight viewing.
-We also do not support live video and internet-based streaming services, except on board 737 MAX 9 aircraft through our ViaSat Wi-Fi service provider.
+United doesn’t allow customers to access certain websites that may be inappropriate or unsuitable for inflight viewing.

-How do I connect to United Wi-Fi with my iPhone, iPod Touch or iPad?
+How do I connect to United Wi-Fi with my iPhone or iPad?

 - Go to Settings and enable Airplane Mode.